electric-sql/pglite/docs/docs/index.md

 ## Making a query

-There are two method for querying the database, `.query` and `.exec`, the former support parameters, and the latter multiple statements.
+There are two methods for querying the database, `.query` and `.exec`.
+The former supports parameters, and the latter, multiple statements.

-First, lets crate a table and insert some test data using the `.exec` method:
+First, let's create a table and insert some test data using the `.exec` method:

 ```js
 await db.exec(`